 A close-up photo of the abrasion without a scale.
 (Source: Sheree Goldman.)

 A close-up photo of the same abrasion with a scale.
 (Source: Sheree Goldman.)

-A description of the injuries should be included in the patient’s chart in a narrative or on the body chart and labeled appropriately.
-The written (or electronic) patient record should describe the same injuries that are depicted in the photographs.
-In addition, there should be a notation on the patient’s record that states who took the photos, what type of camera was used, and details such as the magnification used.
+A description of the injuries should be included in the patient’s medical record in a narrative or on the body chart, labeled appropriately.
+The patient’s medical record should describe the same injuries that are depicted in the photographs.
+In addition, there should be a notation in the patient’s medical record that states who took the photos, what type of camera was used, and details such as the magnification used.

 Each institution should develop a policy to protect and store the photographs in a printed, electronic, or other format.